Spirochetes

 Answer:

-• Aims at the removal of foreign bodies, blood clot, etc.
+• Aims at the removal of foreign bodies, blood clots, etc.

 • It involves procedures like simple cleansing to radical excision.